-- 3. Connect the other end of the cable to the MONITOR OUT jack on the projector. - The D-Sub output only works when an appropriate D-Sub input is made to the COMPUTER 1 jack. - If you wish to use this connection method when the projector is in standby mode, make sure the Standby Monitor Out function is turned on in the SYSTEM SETUP: Advanced menu.
-See "Standby Monitor Out" on page 50 for details.
+- 3. Connect the other end of the cable to the MONITOR OUT jack on the projector. - The output signal for MONITOR OUT jack only works when the input signal comes from COMPUTER 1 or COMPUTER 2 jack.
+When the projector is powered on, the output signal from MONITOR OUT jack varies depending on the input signal from COMPUTER 1 or COMPUTER 2 jack. - If you wish to use this connection method when the projector is in standby mode, make sure the Standby Monitor Out function is turned on in the SYSTEM SETUP: Advanced menu.
+See "Standby Monitor Out" on page 51 for details.

-Connecting video source devices
+Connecting Video source devices

-You need only connect the projector to a video source device using just one of the connecting methods, however each provides a different level of video quality.
-The method you choose will most likely depend upon the availability of matching terminals on both the projector and the video source device as described below:
+You need only connect the projector to a Video source device using just one of the above connecting methods, however each provides a different level of video quality.
+The method you choose will most likely depend upon the availability of matching terminals on both the projector and the Video source device as described below:

-Terminal name Terminal appearance Reference Picture quality HDMI ЮМ "Connecting an HDMI device" on page 21 Best Component Video "Connecting a Component Video source device" on page 21 Better S-Video S VIDEO ALIEIO R O ALIEIO L "Connecting an S-Video/ Composite Video source Good Video AUDIO-R device" on page 22 Normal
+Terminal name Terminal appearance Reference Picture quality HDMI (MP625P only) HDMI "Connecting an HDMI source device (MP625P only)" on page 21 Best Component Video COMPUTER "Connecting a Component Video source device" on page 22 Better S-Video S-VIDEO "Connecting an S- Video/composite source device" on page 23 Good Video VIDEO r-0°-0 Normal